KhansLab/hpcuserguide4bigdatalab/docs/source/src/user_guide.rst

 If you connect for the first time, it will ask you for your Current Password, which is 1234.
 Then it will ask you to change the password to something else.
 If you forget your password, let us know.

 .. warning::
-	Once you connect, you will enter your home location, which is your user director.
+	Once you connect, you will enter your home location, which is your user directory.
 There, you can place files, use basic Unix commands, but you should avoid running any analysis directly there.
 To run analysis, the only command you will use is ``sbatch``, which is explained in section 1.3.
 Do not run any tools like Python or Gromacs! **Never!**

 You can check this useful link to learn how to use servers, in general `from here <https://datascienceguide.github.io/beginner-tutorial-how-to-get-started-with-data-science-using-servers>`_.